(Updated July 19, 2020 to compare Getaway House 1 bed vs 2 bed). My Getaway House Discount Code OBL saves $$.

 getaway booking and prices

 I tinkered around with the online booking system and found that there’s a big difference between weekend and weekday prices.
 It can be more than twice as expensive to go on a Saturday then Sunday through Thursday.
-The winter season and summer season seems to have the highest prices for Los Angeles, which is actually at Big Bear, and it lowers during spring.
-Weekday prices fall to as low as $99 with weekend prices usually at $249.
+For Los Angeles outpost, Weekday prices are around $199 with weekend prices usually at $399 during the spring and summer.

 While Getaway New York has similar prices to LA, the other cities seem to be much more affordable.
 Maybe it’s time for me to move?
-If you’re not living in a super expensive city like LA or NY then booking prices can go as low as $79.
+If you’re not living in a super expensive city like LA or NY then booking prices can go much lower.
 Plus with my Getaway discount code OBL you can save $25 extra.
 I also appreciate that there is no minimum stay on the weekends.
 A lot of eco lodging places require a minimum 2 night stay on the weekends but you can book for Saturday and leave Sunday!

 Getaway House offers one bed or two bed cabins.
+(UPDATE JULY 7, 2020: I had a second stay with Getaway in a 2 bed cabin and will be comparing the 1 bed vs 2 bed.
+Hint: I like the 2 bed more!)
 I stayed in a one bed cabin but the two bed cabins may be larger.
 The two bed cabins are bunk bed style so the view may be a little obstructed.
 They’re perfect if you have kids traveling with you or are brave enough to do a tiny cabin stay with 3 of your friends.

 They also have add-on kits for purchase when booking like intimacy kits, kids adventure kits, and celebration kits for birthdays, anniversaries and egagements.